The Football Battalions

 このコンテンツについて

-In this masterful work of history, Christopher Evans explores how footballers were put under immense pressure to sign up once the war began, resulting in the formation of the Football Battalion in England.
-He tells the story of World War I through the eyes of seven leading footballers of the day.
-Some would never make it back; some would fade into obscurity; some would leave an indelible mark on the game.
+In this fascinating work, equal parts footballing and military history, Christopher Evans explores how, once the war began, footballers were put under immense pressure to sign up, resulting in the formation of Football Battalions in England and Scotland.
+He tells the story of World War I, particularly what happened in the trenches of Northern France, through the eyes of leading footballers of the day.
+Some would return to leave their mark on the game; some would fade into obscurity; and some would never make it back.

-Among them are Vivian Woodward, an Olympic Gold medallist who becomes football’s first superstar; Major Frank Buckley, who would come out of the war a hero and redefine the role of a football manager; and Walter Tull, Tottenham and Northampton hero, who faced racism both on the football and battlefield before becoming the first Black man to win a commission and command a unit in the British Army.
+Among them are Vivian Woodward, an Olympic gold medallist and football's first superstar; Frank Buckley, who would emerge from the war a hero and go on to redefine the role of a football manager; and Walter Tull, Tottenham and Northampton hero, who faced racism both on the football field and battlefield before becoming the first Black man to win a commission and command a unit in the British Army.

-Deeply researched and drawing on new archival material, this is the first major exploration of this remarkable army battalion.
+Deeply researched and drawing on archival material, this is a captivating exploration of this remarkable army battalion.©2025 Christopher Evans (P)2025 Bloomsbury Publishing Plc